Bucharest: Media

-A number of newspapers and media publications are based in House of the Free Press (Casa Presei Libere), a landmark of northern Bucharest, originally named Casa Scânteii after the Communist Romania-era official newspaper Scînteia.
+Several newspapers and media publications are based in House of the Free Press (Casa Presei Libere), a landmark of northern Bucharest, originally named Casa Scânteii after the Communist Romania-era official newspaper Scînteia.
 The House of the Free Press is not the only Bucharest landmark that grew out of the media and communications industry.
-Palatul Telefoanelor ('The Telephone Palace') was the first major modernist building on Calea Victoriei in the city's centre, and the massive, unfinished communist-era Casa Radio looms over a park a block away from the Opera.
+Palatul Telefoanelor ("The Telephone Palace") was the first major modernist building on Calea Victoriei in the city's centre, and the massive, unfinished communist-era Casa Radio looms over a park a block away from the Opera.

-English-language newspapers first became available in the early 1930s and reappeared in the 1990s.
+English-language newspapers became available in the early 1930s and reappeared in the 1990s.
 The two daily English-language newspapers are the Bucharest Daily News and Nine O' Clock; several magazines and publications in other languages are available, such as the Hungarian-language daily Új Magyar Szó.

-Observator Cultural covers the city's arts, and the free weekly magazines Șapte Seri ('Seven Evenings') and B24FUN, list entertainment events.
+Observator Cultural covers the city's arts, and the free weekly magazines Șapte Seri ("Seven Evenings") and B24FUN, list entertainment events.
 The city is home to the intellectual journal Dilema veche and the satire magazine Academia Cațavencu.

+Visit Bucharest Today is another online platform promoting Bucharest as a tourist destination.
+It serves as a comprehensive resource for local and international travelers seeking to learn about the capital city of Romania.
+The online platform showcases Bucharest's rich history, cultural landmarks, hidden gems, and exciting experiences.